CarolinaFernandez/CarolinaFernandez.github.io/_posts/2021-04-18-Dashboard-in-Kubernetes.md

 nohup kubectl proxy --kubeconfig=/home/vagrant/.kube/config --address='0.0.0.0' --port=8001 --accept-hosts='.*' > kubectl_proxy_dashboard.log &
 ```

-Now, the dashboard will be located at [http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy).
-You may access it and input the token from the previous step.
+Now, the dashboard will be located at [http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy), where you will be asked for the token defined in the previous step.

 *Note: if you run this into a remote environment (whether in a VM or in some external cloud), you may not have access to the localhost.
 In such case, you should make sure to forward specific ports from that VM to your localhost.
 If using Vagrant, you may examine [this Vagrantfile](https://github.com/CarolinaFernandez/curso-infra-cloud/blob/master/tools/kubernetes/Vagrantfile#L72) first.*